Skip to main content

 Franklin is Tennessee’s poster child for safe suburban living.
 With violent crime about 75% lower than the U.S. average and schools ranked among the best in the Southeast, it’s a magnet for families and professionals seeking long-term stability.

-Prices have surged past $650K, locking many first-time buyers out.
+Prices have surged past $650K, making it harder for some first-time buyers to enter the market.
 DTI ratios become a barrier.

 2. Brentwood, TN - Affluent & Ultra-Safe